shoutem/shoutem.github.io/_posts/1-1-3-InitializingExtension.md

 > In case you can't remember the structure of some command, type: `shoutem help` or `shoutem help [command]` where you should replace '[command]' with one of the [CLI commands]({{ site.baseurl }}/docs/cli/reference)

 ## Folder structure
-Initialization process already filled your folder with additional files and folders.
+Initialization process will generate the skeleton folder and file structure for you.
 Your structure looks as follows:

 ```
 Restaurants/